List of endemic birds of the Andaman and Nicobar Islands: Andaman serpent eagle (Spilornis elgini)

 The Andaman serpent eagle, also the dark serpent eagle, is a close relative of the Great Nicobar serpent eagle and is distributed throughout the Andaman Islands.
 Little is known about this eagle's habits.
 It inhabits interior forests and lightly forested areas near cliffsides.
 Its IUCN status is Vulnerable and its population is decreasing with 3000-4000 mature individuals.
 It is threatened by agriculture, hunting, and tourism.

 Nicobar sparrowhawk (Tachyspiza butleri)

 The Nicobar sparrowhawk is a accipitrine hawk found in the Nicobar Islands.
 It is a poorly known species with two races (butleri, which is possibly extinct, in Car Nicobar and obsoleta in Kamorta and Katchal).
-It was previously considered part of a species group constituting of the Shikra, Levant sparrowhawk, Chinese sparrowhawk and Frances's sparrowhawk.
+It was previously considered part of a species group consisting of the shikra, Levant sparrowhawk, Chinese sparrowhawk and Frances's sparrowhawk.
 This species resides in canopies of tall trees.
 It has an IUCN status of Vulnerable with a population of 500-2500 mature individuals which is expected to be decreasing.